 Fastest-Growing Economies in Africa

-Other notable fast-growing African countries include:
+Other notable fast-growing African economies include:

 - Guinea: +32.3%